APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Related Work

 \section{Related Work}

-In this paper, we adopt pre-trained language models to predict patch correctness generated by off-the-shelf automated program repair tools.
-Our work is related to automated program repair, patch correctness assessment and pre-trained models.
+\revise{In this paper, we adopt advanced pre-trained language models to address the important overfitting problem (i.e., the generated patches are overfitting to the given test suite) in automated program repair.} Our work is related to automated program repair, patch correctness assessment and pre-trained models.
 We have introduced the existing work about patch correctness assessment in Section \ref{sec:baselines}.
 Thus, in this section, we focus on and discuss the existing work on automated program repair techniques (Section \ref{sec:apr}) and pre-trained models (Section \ref{sec:premodel}).